SEAT Ibiza: First generation (021A; 1984)

-Introduced at the 1984 Paris Motor Show, the SEAT Ibiza Mk1 (codenamed 021A) entered production on the 'Zona Franca' assembly lines on 27 April 1984 and proved to be a success for the Spanish manufacturer, as it sold 1,342,001 units prior to the launch of the second-generation Ibiza in 1993.
+Introduced at the 1984 Paris Motor Show, the SEAT Ibiza Mk1 (codenamed 021A) entered production on the 'Zona Franca' assembly lines on 27 April 1984, where it proved to be a success for the Spanish manufacturer, as it sold 1,342,001 units prior to the launch of the second-generation Ibiza in 1993.
 The Ibiza's sales success gave the SEAT marque a platform to build on, as it looked to increase sales in following years.

 This version, while it established the now classic Ibiza shape, was advertised as having "Italian styling and German engines": its bodywork was designed by Giorgetto Giugiaro's Italdesign, and it was prepared for industrialisation by the German manufacturer Karmann.
 It was based on the SEAT Ronda, a small family car, which in turn was based on the Fiat Ritmo.
 The gearbox and powertrain were developed in collaboration with Porsche, thus named under licence System Porsche.
 Despite Porsche's direct involvement in the Ibiza's engines, it was only after paying a royalty of seven German marks per car sold back to Porsche that SEAT gained the right to put the 'System Porsche' inscription on the engine blocks.

 By the time Giugiaro was assigned to the Ibiza project, his previous proposal for the second generation of the Volkswagen Golf had been rejected by Volkswagen.
 So when SEAT approached him with the proposal for a spacious supermini-class contender, that particular project was reincarnated as the first generation of the SEAT Ibiza.

-Using a compact car as a basis, it was larger than most superminis like the Ford Fiesta and Opel Corsa/Vauxhall Nova, but smaller than small family cars such as the Ford Escort and Opel Kadett/Vauxhall Astra.
-The luggage capacity started from 320 litres, or 1,200 litres after folding rear seats.
+Using a compact car as a basis, it was larger than most superminis such as the Ford Fiesta and Opel Corsa/Vauxhall Nova, but smaller than small family cars, such as the Ford Escort and Opel Kadett/Vauxhall Astra.
+The luggage capacity started from 320 litres, or 1,200 litres after folding the rear seats.

 It was launched in the United Kingdom market in September 1985, along with the Málaga saloon.
 It largely competed with budget offerings like the Hyundai Pony, and gave budget buyers a more modern alternative to the outdated offerings from Lada, Škoda, Yugo, and FSO.
 After a slow start, sales picked up and reached the 10,000-per-year milestone by the end of the decade.